Atlas-B2023/qgis-app/README.md

 2. Download this repository as a zip file
 3. Un-zip the folder into your desired folder.
 4. Make sure that this folder is adjacent in the file viewer to your QGIS project folder!
 5. Run the included setup.bat script to create a virtual environment and install PyQt5!
-(When prompted, give the file path from step 1.)
+(When prompted, give the file path from step 1)

-> [!WARN]
-> The setup script uses the default python installation.
-If you have another